My Family

 CAT Family

-She is Mai Mai’s re-birth.
-When Mai Mai left she said she is coming back when I start feeling well.
+She is Mai Mai’s rebirth.
+When Mai Mai left, she said she would come back when I start feeling well.
 After I completed my six cycles of chemotherapy, I found her at a rescue place.
 She came back with a little health issue, but it did not stop me.
-I know lots of work to help her, but she is very happy to be back.
-She came back even smaller than Mai Mai even she is Maine Coons cat.
-She looks kitty forever.
+I know there’s a lot of work to help her, but she is very happy to be back.
+She came back even smaller than Mai Mai, even though she is a Maine Coons cat.
+She looks like a kitty forever.

 MAI MAI : 2013–2017

-She sacrificed her life for me in 2017 when I got sick from cancer of Diffuse Large B-Cell Lymphoma (DLBCL) Primary non-Hodgkin of Liver, stage IV because of Hepatitis C that I got from the blood transfusion result of the car accident in 2001 – you can read this story here.
+She sacrificed her life for me in 2017 when I got sick from cancer of Diffuse Large B-Cell Lymphoma (DLBCL) Primary non-Hodgkin of Liver, stage IV, because of Hepatitis C that I got from the blood transfusion resulting from the car accident in 2001 – you can read this story here.
 She told me she is coming back after I get well.
 I look forward to seeing her again.

 TIN TIN: 2011–

 After Mai passed, I had a dream that she came back in orange; so I started searching for orange kitties.
 I had six dogs, and Eric thought there would be no cat that could be around six dogs.
 But after I checked many cat adoption centers, I found Tin Tin.
 He was not afraid of dogs, but rather enjoyed being with them.
-He talks a lot and he loves to eat.
-His favorites are shiitake mushrooms, kale, Brussel sprout, and Chinese cabbage, etc. He is re-birth of Key-chain.
+He talks a lot, and he loves to eat.
+His favorites include shiitake mushrooms, kale, Brussels sprouts, and Chinese cabbage.
+He is the rebirth of Key-chain.

 MAI: 1993–2013

-I found Mai in an alley just before my cancer was diagnosed.
+I found Mai in an alley just before I was diagnosed with ovarian cancer.
 She loved to ride in cars and traveled all over, including Japan, Canada, and more than 10 different US states.
-She was the first cat to participate in the LA marathon— in the bicycle portion in 1997.
+She was the first cat to participate in the LA marathon, in the bicycle portion in 1997.
 She loved to be with people and used to go to AA meetings and house parties with me.
 She truly helped me heal, both physically and mentally, and kept me feeling safe.
 She survived my near-fatal car crash and lived till almost 20 years old.

 KEY-CHAIN: 1988–2008